klyment/wpthemematerial/README.md

 # Theme Material

-**Description:** A neat WordPress theme that fits your posts, responsive and lightweight.You can customize various features including header image, featured image for posts, widget for social links, translation resource and so on.
+**Description:** A neat WordPress theme that fits your posts, responsive and lightweight.
+You can customize various features including header image, featured image for posts, widget for social links, translation resource and so on.

 **Author:** Klyment Wong